Applied Nuclear Physics

 - Novel Approach Visualizes Hydrogen on Atomic Scales in Storage Materials

-This group is doing fundamental research about nuclear reactions.
-Knowledge about this is important for applications such as cancer treatments or transmutation of used nuclear fuel
+This group is doing fundamental research about nuclear data and nuclear reactions.
+Knowledge about this is important for applications such as cancer treatments or transmutation of used nuclear fuel.

 Research in the safety and security of nuclear power, such as how to use the fuel in the most efficient way, and about the needs of future nuclear power plants.
 In nuclear safeguards, the group is developing methods for ensuring that nuclear material is used in accordance with international treaties.